laurencmendoza/my-closet-tracker/README.md

 # Wear It Out
 'Wear It Out' is a full-stack, full CRUD application that will allow a user to log all of their clothing items, as well as track their outfits.
-This will allow users to see how often they wear individual items of clothings, view outfits worn on past days, and save their favorite outfits.
+Users can add a clothing item to their virtual closet, and then create outfits from their clothing items.
+Then, users can create an entry for each day to track their outfits.
 ## Getting Started
 ## Screenshots
 ## Technologies Used